-Harsh is the General Manager at Lowercarbon Capital, where he supports the partners in investment diligence, keeps an eye out for badass climate entrepreneurs, and handles all manner of internal projects.
+Harsh is an Associate at Lowercarbon Capital, where he supports the partners in investment diligence, keeps an eye out for badass climate entrepreneurs, and handles all manner of internal projects.

 Harsh decided to spend his career combating climate change after spending ten weeks on the ground researching the impacts of changing rainfall patterns in drought-prone Maharashtra.
 During a subsequent stint at Founders Fund, he fell in love with working with early stage entrepreneurs and companies.